 2. Nuclear asymmetric threats by non-State actors for terrorist purposes add a new dimension to the issue of the proliferation of weapons of mass destruction and pose a threat to international peace and security.
 We need to prevent new risks linked to possible terrorist access to nuclear weapons or materials that could be used in the manufacture of nuclear explosive devices or radiological dispersal devices and, in this context, we stress the need for compliance with obligations under Security Council resolutions 1540 (2004) and 1887 (2009).
-Implementing the 2010 NPT action plan requires a common effort by the international community; addressing asymmetric threats in particular requires actions in different areas.
+Implementing the action plan adopted by the 2010 Review Conference requires a common effort by the international community; addressing asymmetric threats, in particular, requires actions in different areas.